owenlo/AES-Python/README.md

-# Crypto-Python
+# AES-Python
-Implementation of crypto in Python for study and educational purposes only
+Implementation of AES in Python for study and educational purpose